jjlocke2004/enterprise-network-lab/docs/vlan-design.md

 - Departmental traffic is segmented using dedicated VLAN.
-- Server infrastructure is isolated the domain controller and network printer, are centrally connected to the core swtich
+- Server infrastructure is isolated the domain controller and network printer, are centrally connected to the core switch
 - Trunk links carry traffic for all VLANs between network devices.
 - This design provides a scalable foundation for implementing DHCP, ACLs, SSH management, and additional enterprise security controls.